dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 Nice, we don´t need to reinvent the wheel.
 Some people already came across this problem and created a small, lightweight process how to make lean experiments:

 1. Hypothesis: Clearly state the hypothesis you want to test.
-For example: "If we add a feature that allows users to easily save their progress, then more users will complete the signup process."
+For example: "If we add a feature that allows users to easily save their progress, then more users will complete the sign-up process."

 2. Metrics: Define the metrics you will use to measure the success of the experiment.
 These should be tied to your hypothesis.
 The metrics should be a part of your hypothesis.
-For example: If we add a feature that allows users to easily save their progress, then 20% more users will complete the signup process."
+For example: If we add a feature that allows users to easily save their progress, then 20% more users will complete the sign-up process."
 Without a metric, your hypothesis is just an assumption.
 It is useless because it can not be tested and therefore not validated.

 4. Methodology: Describe how you will run the experiment.
-This should include details such as the sample size, the timeframe for the experiment, and any control groups you will use.
+This should include details such as the sample size, the time-frame for the experiment, and any control groups you will use.
 For example: "We will randomly assign half of our users to the experimental group, which will have the new feature.
 The other half will be in the control group, which will not have the new feature.
 We will run the experiment for one week and measure the success metrics."

 5. Prototyping: Develop a prototype of the feature or change you want to test.
 This should be quick and inexpensive, focusing on the core functionality that you want to test.
 Testing: Run the experiment according to your methodology, collecting data on your success metrics.
 Be sure to track any unexpected results or issues that arise during the experiment.